On the road

 You can find a lovely and surprising country somewhere beyond Spain in the very last parts of Europe before the Atlantic ocean divides the continents.

-A country which features an awesome diversity from the paved streets of Lisbon to the rough cliffs of the South.
-We started our trip by climbing the seven hills of Lisbon, went north to World Heritage ‘Sintra’ and took our way down to the south.
+From the paved streets of Lisbon to the rough cliffs of the South the country features an impressive diversity.
+We started our trip by climbing the seven hills of Lisbon, went north to World Heritage Sintra and took our way down to the south.

-We ate too much Nata, drunk countless Galãos (sometimes Bica or even Ginjinha) and felt in love with grilled and super fresh fish served with almost nothing but tasty olive oil.
-We explored really crowded beaches, but found also nice and relaxing spots in the middle of nowhere.
-We discovered the west coast, found great surf spots and enjoyed amazing sunsets by the cliff coasts of Sagres.
+We ate too much Nata, drunk countless Galãos (sometimes Bica or even Ginjinha) and fell in love with grilled and super fresh fish served with almost nothing but tasty olive oil.
+We explored crowded beaches but also found lovely and relaxing spots in the middle of nowhere.
+We discovered the west coast, located great surf spots and enjoyed terrific sunsets by the cliff coasts of Sagres.
 Let me take you on a visual journey.

 Casa Da Índia Lda

-Great grilled fish and/or chicken in a rustic place filled with locals as well as with tourists.
-It’s a nice spot to fall in love with the Portuguese Cuisine.
+Excellent grilled fish or chicken in a rustic place filled with locals as well as with tourists.
+It’s a sweet spot to fall in love with the Portuguese Cuisine.

 Ginjinha Sem Rival

-We tried the most famous spot for Ginjinha first, but felt in love with the shots at Sem Rival.
-The cherries felt more fresh and the alcohol more tasty.
+We tried the most famous spot for Ginjinha first but fell in love with the shots at Sem Rival: The cherries felt fresher and the alcohol tastier.

 Estrela da Bica

-This restaurant has an changing and creative menu with lots of unique food experiences.
+This restaurant has a changing and creative menu with lots of unique food experiences.
 The beef teriyaki was delicious.

 This place belongs to a Portuguese family running it for years in a side-street.
 You can’t recognize it if you don’t know it.
 Though, it was no surprise that we were the only tourists among a vibrant crowd of locals.